 Chris Drake of Farm Bureau presented a farm safety video that focused on farm equipment and livestock.
 He had a toy grain cart with a small toy doll inside to represent a child and showed the students how quickly the child disappeared when the soybeans in the cart were emptied.

 He then led the students to a live demonstration of the dangers of a PTO shaft featuring a hay-stuffed dummy getting wrapped up in the shaft.
 The students were impressed with the speed the dummy was twisted.

 Galen Banks of Kincheloe's Inc. led a safety discussion on ATVs using a real ATV and having students read the safety stickers on the vehicle.
 He also talked about safe operation and the use of a helmet.

 Representing Crop Quest, Paul Stamy showed the various products made from the most common crops in the county: wheat, corn, milo, soybeans and cotton.

-Page 2 of 2 - He also displayed a remote controlled airplane Crop Quest uses to photograph fields from the air to track insect and weed problems, water patterns and areas in need of spraying.
+He also displayed a remote controlled airplane Crop Quest uses to photograph fields from the air to track insect and weed problems, water patterns and areas in need of spraying.

 Veterinarian Brian Spitzer of Hi-Plains Veterinary Services talked about taking care of animals and helped students pet a live sheep.